fakhriexpansion/pyspark-sql-ffkhr/README.md

 docker run -d <image-name>
 ```

-However, if you want to run with upload to GCS, below shows the command
+However, if you want to run with upload to GCS, below shows the command.
+Note that this step is not ideal for production purposes.
+This only shows you that my code also works to upload into GCP by make the container keep alive.

 ```shell
 docker run -d <image-name> sleep infinity